 The end result you should be able to just barely be able to slide a piece of paper beneath the extruder without pinning it.
 You will physically have to move the extruder assembly and plate around until each corner is at the right height and then test varies places on the plate for the same paper sliding height.
 You will have to adjust each corner multiple times to get this just right, so be patient!

-Once that’s done you are ready to printer your first model.
-Even with the busted screen I was able to pre heat the extruder and base plate and insert the filament with no problem.
+Once that’s done you are ready to print your first model.
+Even with the busted screen, I was able to preheat the extruder and base plate and insert the filament with no problem.
 Be warned the extruder gets up to 400 Fahrenheit and the base plate gets up to a toasty 140 degrees so stay clear of both in operation.

 Alright so here is the final product in all it’s orange glory, a recliner, because why not right?
 I’m pretty impressed with the level of detail on this little guy, it even has a little lever on the side.
 For a raw product it’s pretty smooth to the touch.
 I just need to remove the scaffolding on the bottom which should simply break off from the rest of the model.